Frequently Asked Questions

 Many come into this business with a big mouth, fancy boat and website.

-(Heck, I got fishing poles older than a lot of them.)
+(Heck, I got fishing poles older than a most of them.)

 You will see them all over the TV, social media, magazines and newspapers.

-After a couple years they go away just as suddenly as they showed up.
+After a couple years they dissapear just as suddenly as they showed up.

 I have been saltwater fishing my whole life.